 Active Mode Connection

-Active mode is simple.
+Active mode is the simpler mode of FTP.
+It uses two ports for control and data.
 We will use TCP 21 for FTP commands and TCP 20 for FTP data.
 The data transfer will be done over TCP 20.

 Passive Mode Connection

-As a simple protocol FTP have a lot of clients for different Operating system families like Windows, Linux, MacOS, BSD and different GUI types like command-line, web, desktop, mobile.
-Below you can find tutorial about FTP commands.
+As a simple protocol FTP have a lot of clients for different Operating system families like Windows, Linux, MacOS X, BSD, and different GUI types like command-line, web, desktop, mobile.
+Below you can find different tutorials about FTP commands.

 How To Use Ftp Server From Command Line Tutorial with Examples